LuluLaGlue/Epitech_TaxiDriver/README.md

 # Algorithms

 ## Value Iteration Algorithm
-One of the first algorithm used for reinforcement learning was the *Value Iteration Algorithm*, its core idea is to calculate the value of each state.
+&emsp;One of the first algorithm used for reinforcement learning was the *Value Iteration Algorithm*, its core idea is to calculate the value of each state.
 It loops over all states and possible actions to explore rewards of a given action and calculates the maximum possible action/reward and stores it in a table.
 This solution can be found in the *Value Iteration* directory with the following files:
 - ***VI_Train.py***: A python script used to train and save a new table (or model).
 To run it, use <code>python VI_Train.py</code> with the following possible arguments:
     + <code>--gamma</code>: Gamma or Discount Rating. **Default**: 0.9
     + <code>-h</code>: Display a help message.